 The delicacy became so popular that Moreno now serves it around Mexican Independence Day and brings it back when the green, white, and red must be broken out (Cinco de Mayo, for example).

-This year, the Edgewater eatery started serving the dish on September 13 and will yet again in early May.
-He recommends calling ahead to confirm availability.
+This year, the Edgewater eatery served the dish until September 17 and again in early May.
 Moreno’s recipe does not feature capeado, but he can add it on request.

 3018 N. Cicero Avenue, Belmont-Cragin

 Chef Carlos Tello included chiles en nogada as part of the regional fare he curates for the ever-changing menu of his Belmont-Cragin restaurant.
 Tello serves the dish through September to celebrate the Mexican festivities and briefly brings it back in February as a nod to love (a reference to Laura Esquivel’s Like Water for Chocolate).
 For Tello, who incidentally is married to the sister of Chicago’s mole king (veteran chef Geno Bahena, most recently of Mis Moles) — food is a way to connect with culture.
 Among his patrons, he says, he sees anything from the traveler who has discovered chiles en nogada during a trip to Mexico to the grandfather that cannot travel home and the new generations of Mexican Americans who are partaking in their parents’ and grandparents’ traditions.
 “Chiles en nogada are past, present, and future all at once,” he says.

 Chef Natalie Oswald says her “regular customers are already counting down the days, and first-timers say it tastes like Christmas.”
 For Oswald, two elements stand out in a successful execution of chiles en nogada: a poblano pepper that is thoroughly cooked but still firm, and a warm sauce that is not burnt or curdled.

 Chilam Balam will have chiles en nogada on the menu starting September through mid-October.